 Material errors discovered in prior period figures are corrected retrospectively by amending opening balances and comparative amounts for the prior period.
+There are none to be disclosed in this Statement of Accounts.

 (e) Charges to Revenue for Non-Current Assets